 In her classes, she says, “I got individual attention that allowed me to gain confidence.
 Mills helped me build presentation skills and taught me to speak up; both have been essential for my success in a male-dominated scientific field.”

-Her summer job as a research assistant for her environmental science professor boosted her resume and helped her land an internship with her current employer, which led to a full-time position as an environmental scientist.
+Her summer job as a research assistant for her environmental science professor boosted her resume and helped her land an internship, which led to a full-time position as an environmental scientist.
 She conducts soil sampling, groundwater sampling, and other tests that can identify environmental contamination at sites proposed for residential or commercial development.

 In the long term, she says, “I hope to work for a regulatory agency, like the Environmental Protection Agency, that brings issues such as climate change, waste, development, and land misuse to the forefront of public consciousness.
 I feel a responsibility to keep our environment healthy and inspire the change our earth desperately needs.”